Man arrested in deadly I-55 crash - NewsBreak

 A Springfield businessman could wind up forfeiting his expensive west-side home after he was indicted last month on federal drug charges.
 The Illinois Times reports Joshua Lindvall is accused of distributing drugs from his $667,000 home in the Reserve subdivision near Panther Creek.
 Prosecutors are seeking forfeiture of the home, Lindvall’s car, and dozens of firearms found in the home.
 Another man is also facing charges in the alleged drug conspiracy.

-Illinois man who pleaded guilty to Jan.
-6 attack is arrested in fatal Interstate 55 crash
+Sangamon Co. man who pleaded guilty in U.S. Capitol breach now charged in I-55 fatal crash

-A 44-year-old Auburn, Ill., man who pleaded guilty in federal court in early September to assaulting a law enforcement officer during the deadly Jan.
-6 breach of the U.S. Capitol has been arrested in connection with a fatal accident on Interstate 55 Tuesday.
-Illinois State Police confirmed Sunday morning Shane...
+SPRINGFIELD, Ill.
+(WAND) - WAND News has learned a Sangamon County man who pleaded guilty to assault in connection with the January 6 U.S. Capitol breach has now been charged in a deadly crash that happened on Interstate 55 on November 8.
+Four vehicles were involved in that crash that...

 Police: Man arrested for stealing from Illinois School for the Deaf